How to Elope in Washington

 Desolation Peak

-Mount Rainier is an iconic Washington national park that truly has it all.
-There are stunning views, miles of trails, lush forests, and wildflower-filled meadows.
-Since it’s accessible year-round, you can absolutely plan a fall or winter elopement here if that’s your dream.
+Mount Rainier is an iconic Washington national park that truly has it all for couples who want to elope in Washington State.
+There are stunning views, miles of trails, lush forests, and wildflower filled meadows.
+Since it’s accessible year round, you can absolutely plan a fall or winter elopement here if that’s your dream.
 Just keep in mind, you’ll need a special permit to get married inside the park.

 Pass/Permit Required: You are going to need to get a special use permit for your elopement/wedding.